 From conversations to launch, Bloomberg Línea was up and running in a little more than a year, five of those months were focused on pure execution.

-Philipe, who didn’t work in traditional news media before, brought expertise in business, digital media and Latin America - he’s Brazilian and previously traveled in Latin America for work.
+Philipe, who didn’t work in traditional news media before, brought expertise in business, digital media and Latin America - he’s Brazilian and previously launched other ventures in Latin America.
 The Falic Group could offer the existing company infrastructure, contacts, and region knowledge.
 Bloomberg brought journalism expertise and a brand known the world over.

 Philipe and I are based in Miami, but the other 53 journalists and staff are scattered throughout eight countries in Latin America and Europe.
 Brazil, for example, has a team of 15.
 Because of the pandemic, Philipe has only met five of his employees in person.